morgan-park/cliff-walking/README.md

 <p align="center">
   Q-Learning Pseudocode
 </p>
+* reward for the cliff: -100
+* reward for all other states: -1
 * ε for both Sarsa and Q-learning : 0.1
 * α for both Sarsa and Q-learning : 0.5
 * γ for both Sarsa and Q-learning: 1 (this is a standard undiscounted, episodic task, with starting and goal states).